SkyKuang/DGCAT/README.md

 ## Introduction
-This is the implementation of the
-ICML2020 submission ["Towards Robust Adversarial Training via Dual-label Geometry Dispersion"]
+This is the implementation of the paper ["Towards Robust Adversarial Training via Dual-label Geometry Dispersion"]

 ## Usage
 ### Installation